rreece/rreece.github.io/talks/index.md

 1.  *[Machine learning and realism](pdf/2017-03-16-RReece-Machine-learning-and-realism.pdf)*
     *2017/03/16, Universit&auml;t Bremen, Bremen, Germany*
-    This is a talk I have at the
+    This is a talk I gave at the
     [Deutschen Physikalischen Gesellschaft (DPG), Bremen 2017](http://www.dpg-verhandlungen.de/year/2017/conference/bremen/part/agphil/session/5/contribution/3) meeting, where I argue that philosophers should be interested in developments in machine learning because they offer provocative ways of framing classic philosophical questions